University Assistant (post doc) at the Department of Astrophysics

 - Letter of motivation

-- Academic curriculum vitae (with a list of publications and presentations)
+- Academic curriculum vitae (including a list of publications, a list of courses and a list of talks given)

 Main research field